-Athens Mayor Georgios Kaminis underscores that municipalities can and should take the lead in such situations.
+Athens Mayor Giorgos Kaminis underscores that municipalities can and should take the lead in such situations.
 In the report’s introduction he writes: “Cities have shown that local governments can play a decisive role during crises where national governments are either too remote or too politically constrained.”

 Initiatives for immigrants

 The report highlights the range of steps cities are taking to assist migrants.
 Some are creating new offices, while others are setting up innovative housing or anti-rumour campaigns:

 - Montréal’s Newcomer Integration Office: Originally designed to help Canada absorb 25,000 Syrian refugees in 2016, the office now has a wider mission: facilitate integration of migrants with one-stop shopping for city services.